Perpetual Real Estate Services, Inc. v. Michaelson Properties, Inc.: Judgment

-that limited liability might yield results that seem "unfair" to jurors unfamiliar with the function of the corporate form cannot provide a basis for piercing the veil.
+The fact that limited liability might yield results that seem "unfair" to jurors unfamiliar with the function of the corporate form cannot provide a basis for piercing the veil.
+Virginia law requires proof of some legal wrong before it undermines this basic assumption of corporate existence.

 Because there was no evidence that Aaron was attempting to defraud anybody, the veil could not be lifted.
 There was no "unfair siphoning of funds" when Aaron paid himself a dividend, because distribution was entirely foreseeable when the money was given, and the distribution happened well before any suit was filed.
 The fact that Aaron had given personal guarantees strengthened the corporate veil presumption, because the transactions recognised it existed.